-Quick access to LibrarySearch is available on library terminals, located on all Library floors, or it can be located through your student portal.
 LibrarySearch is easy to use, all you need to do is enter the author’s last name and a few words from the title to find a specific book.
-Alternatively if you are looking for a book on a subject area, just enter some key words to describe your subject.
+Alternatively, if you are looking for a book in a specific subject area, just enter some key words to describe your subject.

-Once you have found the book that you are looking for, click on the title to see if there is a copy available, and to make a note of the classmark.
-The classmark is a series of numbers followed by three letters, which is the start of the author’s last name or the book’s title.
+Once you have found the book that you are looking for on LibrarySearch, click on the title to see if there is a copy available, and make a note of the classmark.
+The classmark is a series of numbers followed by three letters, which is the start of the author’s last name or the book’s title

 For example: Cottrell, S. (2013) The study skills handbook.
 Basingstoke: Palgrave.
 Has the classmark of 378.170281 COT

-Need further help getting started withe LibrarySearch?
+Need further help getting started with LibrarySearch?
 We have a handy quick-start guide.

-It may not seem important at first glance, but knowing the loan period of the books you are looking for determines what shelves they will be on.
+It may not seem important at first glance, but knowing the loan period of the books you are looking for, determines what shelves they will be on in Augustine House.
 The 24-hour and 7 day loan books will be found on the open shelves all down the room on floors one, two and three.
 Whereas the four week loan books are on the moving shelves at the back of floors one, two, and three.

-Now that you know the classmark and the loan period of the books you need you are almost there, the final step is to get up and go and look for the books on the shelves.
+Now that you know the classmark and the loan period of the books you’re looking for, you are almost there.
+The final step is to use that classmark to find the items on the shelves.

 Classmark are signposted at the end of each bookshelf and each book has a sticker with its classmark on the spine.
-The bookshelf will be in numerical order and the sequence goes up from floors one to three.
-For example: floor 1 is 000-329, Floor 2 is 330-599, and floor 3 is 600-999.
+The bookshelves will be in numerical order and in Augustine House, the sequence goes up from floors one to three.
+For example: floor 1 is 000-329, floor 2 is 330-599, and floor 3 is 600-999.

 Well done, by following these steps you should have found your book!
 Now you can borrow the book and get studying.

-However, if you still can’t find your book after following these steps just visit the Library Point on the Ground Floor of the Library.
-Alternatively, look out for a member of staff at one of the JustAsk pods, if you can’t find a member of staff, use the phone at the JustAsk pod and give them a call on 2508.
+However, if you still can’t find your book after following these steps just visit the Library Point at any of our libraries for help.
+At Medway, ask a member of staff at the Helpdesk near the library entrance.
+At Augustine House you can also use the phone at the JustAsk pod and give them a call on 2508.